What is Chemical Sciences?

 As well as practical knowledge of the subject, chemistry students develop many other transferable skills that are valued by both employers and the wider community.
 These range from critical thinking and problem-solving to communication and creativity.
 Nobody knows what the jobs of the future will look like, but chemists will be needed to tackle problems in human health, sustainable energy, technology, food management and the environment.
 Academics at the School of Chemistry are at the forefront of cutting-edge research and are contributing to ground-breaking advances that benefit society.
 These include nanotechnology, drug-delivery, energy storage and computational modelling.

-In the Chemical Sciences Stream students will study the core concepts that are fundamental to all of chemistry including topics in physical, organic and inorganic chemistry.
-Students will receive a strong grounding in mathematics and will be able to expand their scientific knowledge and to pursue their individual interests by choosing from a cohort of approved and elective modules on topics such as physics, chemical biology, and history and philosophy of science.
-In the third year, students specialise in one of the five moderatorships offered in this stream: Chemistry, Chemistry with Biosciences, Chemistry with Molecular Modelling, Medicinal Chemistry and Nanoscience (the physics and chemistry of advanced materials).
+In the Chemical Sciences stream students will study the core concepts that are fundamental to all of chemistry including topics in physical, organic and inorganic chemistry.
+Students will receive a strong grounding in mathematics and will be able to expand their scientific knowledge and to pursue their individual interests by choosing from a cohort of approved and elective modules on topics such as physics, biology, and history and philosophy of science.
+In the third year, students specialise in one of the five subjects offered in this stream: Chemistry, Chemistry with Biosciences, Chemistry with Molecular Modelling, Medicinal Chemistry and Nanoscience (the physics and chemistry of advanced materials).
+A combination of student choice and class ranking are used to allocate places on each moderatorship.
 Small group teaching from academic experts who are actively researching in these subjects creates an exciting teaching and research-led environment where current state-of-the-art research is discussed together with fundamental concepts.

 Study Chemical Sciences at Trinity College Dublin